-ABSTRACT: Geosynthetics have been used to reinforce the base layer of flexible pavement systems for the past thirty years.
-However, and in spite of the good field evidence that geosynthetic reinforcements can improve pavement performance, the specific conditions or mechanisms that enable and govern the reinforcement function are, at best, unclear as they have remained largely unmeasured.
-Overall, the selection of design parameters for geosynthetics has been complicated by the difficulty in associating their relevant properties to the improved pavement performance.
-Nonetheless, significant research has been conducted with the objectives of: (i) determining the governing mechanisms and relevant properties of geosynthetics that contribute to the enhanced performance of pavement systems, (ii) developing appropriate analytical, laboratory and field methods capable of quantifying the above properties for geosynthetics, and (iii) enabling the prediction of pavement performance depending on the various types of geosynthetics used.
-This paper summarizes research conducted to address these objectives with specific focus on contributions made in North America.
+Abstract: Field evidences indicate that geosynthetic reinforcements can improve pavement performance.
+Yet, the specific conditions or mechanisms that enable and govern the reinforcement function are, at best, unclear as they have remained largely unmeasured.
+Significant research has been recently conducted with the objectives of: (i) determining the governing mechanisms and relevant properties of geosynthetics that contribute to the enhanced performance of pavement systems, (ii) developing appropriate analytical, laboratory and field methods capable of quantifying the above properties for geosynthetics, and (iii) enabling the prediction of pavement performance depending on the various types of geosynthetics used.

-1 INTRODUCTION
+1. INTRODUCTION